-The inclusion lead works extensively with a large number of external agencies in Education, Health and Social Care.
+The Inclusion Leader has completed the National Award for SENcos.
+She works extensively with a large number of external agencies in Education, Health and Social Care.
 Training and staff development needs are identified through regular audits of skills and are written into the School Improvement Plan which is focused on developing the quality of teaching across the school.
-A number of staff, ranging from the deputy head teacher to Subject Leaders to HLTAs, are trained to deliver coaching to improve daily practice for SEN children.
+A number of staff, ranging from an Assistant Head teacher to Subject Leaders to HLTAs, are trained to deliver coaching to improve daily practice for SEN children.